-What is Assertive Behaviour?

-Being assertive is:

-- Being honest

-- Being direct with others

-- Being to the point

-- Saying no when you mean it

-- Being sensitive to the needs of others

-- Talking problems openly and calmly

-- Maintaining confident body language standing firm

-- Holding eye contact

-- Staying pleasant

-- Being able to ask for what you want and need

-- Respecting yourself and your rights as well as the rights of others.

-What is Aggressive Behaviour?

-Being aggressive is:

-- Shouting or having an over-loud voice

-- Making threats

-- Glaring

-- Standing with hands on hips

-- Moving close to someone

-- Pointing and pushing

-- Fists clenched

-- Showing a tense face and angry expression

-- Interrupting all the time

-- Looking down on someone

-- Acting in a superior manner

-- Being provocative.

-What is Manipulative Behaviour?

-Being manipulative is:

-- Making veiled threats

-- Not getting to the point

-- Speaking about people behind their backs & spreading nasty rumours

-- Being overly familiar

-- Being two-faced

-- Patronising people

-- False smiling

-- Trying to appear to be nice to people

-- Not giving others time to express their opinions and ideas

-- Putting on a nice voice

-- Not confronting issues directly

-- Wanting to get your own way all the time!

-What is Passive Behaviour?

-Being passive is:

-- Repeating "I'm sorry"

-- Backing down all the time

-- Avoiding eye contact

-- Looking sideways and away from people

-- Keeping your head down

-- Being nervous and submissive

-- Putting your hands to your face

-- Avoiding issues

-- Being hesitant and worried.
+Wh at is Assertive Behaviour?
+W nat is Aggressive Behaviour?
+Bei ng assertive is: Bei ing aggressive is: Being honest Shouting or having an over-loud voice Being direct with others Making threats Being to the point Glaring Saying no when you mean it Standing with hands on hips Being sensitive to the needs of others Moving close to someone Talking problems openly and calmly Pointing and pushing Maintaining confident body language - standing firm Fists clenched Holding eye contact Showing a tense face and angry expression Staying pleasant Interrupting all the time Being able to ask for what you want and need Looking down on someone Respecting yourself and your rights as well as the Acting in a superior manner rights of others.
+Being provocative.
+Wh at is Manipulative Behaviour?
+W nat is Passive Behaviour?
+Bei ng manipulative is: Bei ing passive is: Making veiled threats Repeating "I'm sorry" Not getting to the point Backing down all the time Speaking about people behind their backs & Avoiding eye contact spreading nasty rumours Looking sideways and away from people Being overly familiar Keeping your head down Being two-faced Being nervous and submissive Patronising people Putting your hands to your face False smiling Avoiding issues Trying to appear to be nice to people Being hesitant and worried.
+Not giving others time to express their opinions and ideas Putting on a nice voice Not confronting issues directly Wanting to get your own way all the time!